-Third parties are subject to the same rules as witnesses for the taking of evidence.
-Separately, pursuant to the rules of the Swiss Federal Act on Data Protection, any person may request access to the information on his or her personal data that has been collected by a data controller (eg, the origin of the data that has been processed, the purpose of the data processing, the type of personal data concerned and their recipients).
-Access may, however, be denied, restricted or deferred by data controllers if permitted by law (eg, professional secrecy) in the case of an overriding third party or public interest, or of an ongoing criminal investigation.
-The Swiss Federal Act on Data Protection, however, does not apply to civil, criminal, administrative and mutual assistance proceedings that are pending.
+Separately, pursuant to the rules of the Swiss Federal Act on Data Protection, any person may request access to the information on his or her personal data that has been collected by a data controller (eg, origin of the data that has been processed, purpose of the concerned data processing, type of personal data concerned and their recipients).
+Access may, however, be denied, restricted or deferred by data controllers if permitted by law (eg, a professional secrecy), in the case of an overriding third party or public interests or of an ongoing criminal investigation.
+The Swiss Federal Act on Data Protection however does not apply to civil, criminal, administrative and mutual assistance proceedings that are pending.